yoomster/yoomster/README.md

 ## Hi there 👋

-### 🌱 I’m currently learning about different databasses; SQL and noSQL
+### 🌱 I’m currently learning about different databasses; SQL and noSQL.
+### 🔭 I’m currently working on MongoDB through Docker.

-### ⚡ Fun fact: the national animal of Schotland is a unicorn
+### ⚡ Fun fact: the national animal of Schotland is an unicorn

 <!--
 **yoomster/yoomster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.